Location: Southern Namibia

 Three delicious hearty meals are provided every day as well as plenty of snacks in between meals.

-Please note that there is no wifi at base camp; however, you will have some access to Warmbad town where some wifi access can be found.
+Please note that there is limited wi-fi at base camp; however, you will also have some access to Warmbad town where wifi access can be found.

 - Minimum age 18.